AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 * Alternative text should not replicate content provided in text form nearby on the same page.
 Remember that many images are illustrations of points already covered in the text of a page, so a detailed text alternative may already exist.
 * If the non-text content is a link to another page or document and there is no other text forming part of the same link, then the alternative text for the image must indicate the destination of the link, not describe the image.
 * If the non-text content is contained in a button element and there is no text forming part of the same button, then the alternative text of the image must indicate the functionality of the button, not describe the image.
-* It is perfectly acceptable for an image to be given an empty (null) alternative text, but only if the image has no alternative text (for example, it is a purely decorative graphic) or if the equivalent text already exists in the page text.
+* It is perfectly acceptable for an image to be given an empty (null) alternative text, but only if the image needs no alternative text (for example, it is a purely decorative graphic) or if the equivalent text already exists in the page text.

 <!--
 The [W3C draft: HTML5 Techniques for providing useful text alternatives](https://dev.w3.org/html5/alt-techniques/) has more details and examples of appropriate alternative text provision for images of different types.